|Nutrition Facts (per serving)|

 - Either batida can be flavored with various syrups, juices, and liqueurs.
 Again, tropical flavors are preferred, so think of ingredients like pineapple juice, mango or pomegranate liqueurs, or guava nectar.

 What Makes Novo Fogo Special?

-Like all cachaças, Novo Fogo is produced from fresh sugarcane.
+Like all cachaças, Novo Fogo is produced from fresh sugarcane rather than the molasses used to make most rum.
 In fact, this one's so fresh that it is pressed within two hours of cutting in the fields.
 After juicing, the stalks are dried and burned as fuel to operate the distillation process.